 - 2 teaspoons sugar

-- In a large bowl, make the cookie dough by creaming together the butter and sugar until light and fluffy.
+Make the cookie dough.
+In a large bowl, cream together the butter and sugar until light and fluffy.

-- In a small heatproof bowl, microwave the chocolate in 10-second increments, stirring after each increment.
+In a small heatproof bowl, microwave the chocolate in 10-second increments, stirring after each increment.

-- You can use this dough right away or place it in the refrigerator for a day or two if you are short on time.
+Add the flour, salt and, if using, unsalted butter, to form a stiff dough.
+You can use this dough right away or place it in the refrigerator for a day or two if you are short on time.
 When ready to bake, bring the dough up to room temperature for the cookie press.

-- Fill the tube with cookie dough and lay a continuous ribbon of cookie dough down on an ungreased cookie sheet.
+Fill the tube with cookie dough and lay a continuous ribbon of cookie dough down on an ungreased cookie sheet.

 Gently press the edges of the cookie dough down towards the bottom layer, but do not crush the ornamental surface.

-- In a small bowl, mix the chopped almonds with the sugar to make the topping and sprinkle evenly over the top of the bars.
+In a small bowl, mix the chopped almonds with the sugar to make the topping and sprinkle evenly over the top of the bars.

 Cut them into 1-inch lengths while hot with a sharp knife.
 Wipe the knife in between cuts for best results.

-Note: Unsweetened baking chocolate is also an American ingredient and does not seem to be available in Germany.
+- Unsweetened baking chocolate is also an American ingredient and does not seem to be available in Germany.
 Where unsweetened baking chocolate is unavailable, substitute 3 tablespoons unsweetened cocoa powder and 1 tablespoon butter for each ounce of baking chocolate in the recipe.